This event has now passed. Stay tuned for AdNews L!VE events coming in 2018!

 How media, TV and advertising needs to shape up, be mindful of who it is depicting, and how the representation of a more genuine Australia will better serve adland, brands, and Australia as a whole.

-Meat Livestock Australia's Group Marketing Manager, Andrew Howie, and The Monkeys’ Scott Nowell will exclusively unveil a behind-the-scenes look at how the (sometimes controversial) MLA campaign has been built to specifically target super-diverse Australia.
-This ‘nuts and bolts’ presentation will be followed by a 20-minute Q&A session with the audience.
+Former Meat Livestock Australia's Group Marketing Manager, Andrew Howie, and The Monkeys’ Scott Nowell will exclusively unveil a behind-the-scenes look at how the (sometimes controversial) MLA campaign has been built to specifically target super-diverse Australia.
+This ‘nuts and bolts’ presentation will be followed by a 20-minute Q&A session with the audience, hosted by AdNews Editor, Rosie Baker.

 A panel of experts use the live forum to solve issues around marketing and advertising to Australia’s super-diverse population.